31 Must-Have Items for your Cruise First-Aid Kit

 I like to keep my cruise first aid kit together, and ready for use every time we cruise.
 Before each cruise, I simply take inventory and replenish as necessary.

-Now, if you did forget something, you can pick up a few small items in the ship’s store.
+Now, if you did forget something, you can pick up a few small items in the cruise ship’s convenience store.

 That said, I will guarantee you that it will be more expensive and the variety of items is extremely limited.
 Worse than that, if something occurs when the shop is closed (as they close while in port as well as at night), you could be really stuck.

 To Note: On a cruise ship, there is a ship’s doctor and medical staff.
 So while this post is about being prepared for minor situations where first-aid treatment or pharmaceutical products might be necessary, please do not hesitate to visit the medical centre should you need medical treatment or advice.

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.

 As an Amazon Associate I earn from qualifying purchases.

 Small wound treatments

 It’s so common while on a cruise, or on any travels, to get small cuts, scrapes, blisters etc. Those little non-emergency things can happen so bring along a few things to make sure a little issue doesn’t become a bigger issue.